geopm/theta-tutorial/QUICKSTART.md

 Note that dynamic linking is required with the -dynamic flag.
-Once you have linked your application against libgeopm, the '--geopm-preload' option to geopmaprun is no longer required.
+Once you have linked your application against libgeopm, the '--geopm-preload' option to geopmlaunch is no longer required.

 Selecting an Agent
 ------------------